MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Import photos

-Now that our environment preferences are set up, we can begin adding the photos that will be used to construct our 3D model.
+In this part of the tutorial, you'll add the photos that will be used to construct the 3D model.

-To do this, navigate to **Workflow** > **Add Photos** and select the photos that you would like to import.
+- On the **Workflow** menu, select **Add Photos**, and then select the photos that you want to import.

     ![Workflow > Add Photos command](media/agisoft-5.PNG "Workflow > Add Photos command")